Move Like A Baby

 You might not recall, but you once had proper running form and perfect posture.
 Here's how to get back there.

 Even the most open-minded people probably wouldn’t be caught scooting or furniture-walking the way babies do.
 But believe it or not, little ones actually have a leg up on adults when it comes to smart body movement.
-“Kids definitely move more naturally than adults do,” says Justin Mager, M.D., an exercise physiologist and board-certified internist in Mill Valley, California.
+“Kids definitely move more naturally than adults do,” says Justin Mager, M.D., an exercise physiologist and a member of the Equinox Health Advisory Board.
 (He’s also a dad of three children, ages 6, 3, and 1.)
 Learn why taking baby steps might be your best bet and how to follow their little lead:

 Strike with your forefoot

 So they might not be toeing the line at your next 10k, but wee ones are naturals when it comes to proper running form.
 “Your forefoot should hit the ground first, just the way children run,” says Dr. Mager.
 “If you really slow down the movement pattern, you’ll notice that forefoot running is less stressful on the body.
 When your heel strikes first, you have to completely extend your knee and your ankle joint, which can cause strain.”
 It’s worth noting, too, that a recent study published in The American Journal of Sports Medicine indicates that forefoot running is associated with less pain and injury than other gaits.
 “You will hurt yourself if you don’t change to forefoot running,” says Dr. Mager.